 - Choosing a shipping carrier and payment method

-Next-generation order management systems like Salesforce Order Management put the customer at the center of everything, empowering them to take control of their experience and lays the foundation for exceptional shopping experiences that drive customer loyalty.
+Salesforce Order Management puts the customer at the center of everything.
+It lays the foundation for exceptional shopping experiences that drive customer loyalty.

-There are critical moments in the shopping journey that can either annoy or amaze your customers, and these moments help determine whether they have a great experience or a poor one.
-Here are a few ways to ensure that those moments amaze your shoppers:
+There are critical moments in the shopping journey that can either annoy or amaze your customers.
+These moments help determine whether they have a great experience or a poor one.
+Here are a few ways Salesforce Order Management helps you ensure that those moments amaze your shoppers:

 Provide flexibility in shipping, delivery, and returns

 Consumers want choices, and they want to be in control of those choices.
-From one-hour delivery in metro areas to weekend delivery, in-store pickup, and split shipments, your customers expect options that align with their lifestyle, and they expect these options to be displayed clearly on the product and checkout pages.
+From one-hour delivery in metro areas to weekend delivery, in-store pickup, and split shipments, your customers expect options that align with their lifestyle.
+They expect these options to be displayed clearly on the product and checkout pages.
 The same goes for returns.
-Customers need to be able to print out their own shipping labels, track their return online, and, if you have physical stores, return items to the store.
+Customers want to print out their own shipping labels, track their return online, and, if you have physical stores, return items to the store.

 Make sure customers can self-serve

-Your customers should be able to check order status and receive updates on their own terms, including text and email updates, and should be able to change shipping details.
-Returns, too, should be self-service, including printing out return labels and choosing how and where to return an item.
-Live chats are going mainstream, giving consumers a quick way to reach customer service (including bots) to answer basic questions.
-If a service request requires escalation to a live person, the customer service rep should have a real-time, unified view of all that customer’s activity.
+Your customers want to check order status, receive updates through text or email, and change shipping details as needed.
+If they have to return an item, they want to initiate the process themselves.
+Live chats are a quick way to reach customer service (including bots) for service requests.
+If a service request requires a live person, the rep should have a real-time, unified view of the customer’s activity.

 Give your employees a 360-degree view of customers

-Few things are more annoying to consumers than having to give the same information to different people within your organization.
-Next-generation order management systems connect commerce and service to give brands a real-time, unified view of each customer.
-A commerce transaction, for example, is automatically made visible to customer service reps who can deliver fast, personalized, and more informed service.
+Few things are more annoying than having to give the same information to different people within your organization.
+Salesforce Order Management connects commerce and service to give brands a real-time, unified view of each customer in a single pane of glass.
+A commerce transaction, for example, is automatically made visible to customer service reps who deliver fast, personalized, and more informed service.
 Reps can even place orders on behalf of customers, add coupons, and more.